baidu/DuReader/README.md

 ### Run PaddlePaddle

+We implement a BiDAF model with PaddlePaddle.
+Please note that we have an update on the PaddlePaddle baseline (Feb 25, 2019).
+The major updates have been noted in `paddle/updates.README`.
+On the dataset of DuReader, the PaddlePaddle baseline has better performance than the Tensorflow baseline.

-We implement a upgraded BiDAF model with PaddlePaddle.
-The basic preparation, training, evaluation and inference processes have been wrapped in `run.sh`.
-One can start the process by running `run.sh` with specific commands.
+The procedures of the paragraph extraction, vocabulary preparation, training, evaluation and inference have been wrapped in `run.sh`.
+One can start one procedure by running run.sh with specific arguments.
 The basic usage is:

 ```
 sh run.sh --PROCESS_NAME --OTHER_ARGS
 ```

-`PROCESS_NAME` can be one of `prepare`, `train`, `evaluate` and `predict` (see the process descriptions below for more details). `OTHER_ARGS ` config the mode with with specific arguments, which can be found in `args.py`.
-In the examples below, we use the demo dataset (under data/demo) by default.
+PROCESS\_NAME can be one of `para_extraction`, `prepare`, `train`, `evaluate` and `predict` (see the below detailed description for each procedure).
+OTHER\_ARGS are the specific arguments, which can be found in args.py.

+In the examples below, we use the demo dataset (under data/demo) by default to demonstrate the usages of run.sh.

 #### Environment Requirements
-For now we've only tested on PaddlePaddle v1.2 (Fluid), to install PaddlePaddle and for more details about PaddlePaddle, see [PaddlePaddle Homepage](http://paddlepaddle.org).
+Please note that we only tested the baseline on PaddlePaddle v1.2 (Fluid).
+To install PaddlePaddle, please see [PaddlePaddle Homepage](http://paddlepaddle.org) for more information.

+#### Paragraph Extraction
+A sophisticated paragraph extraction strategy can help improve the model performance.
+Please run the following command to do paragraph extraction:

+`sh run.sh --para_extraction`

+Please download the preprocessed data before running this command (see the "Preprocess the Data" section above).
+The results of paragraph extraction will be saved in `data/extracted/`.

 #### Preparation

-Before training the model, we have to make sure that the data is ready.
-For preparation, we will check the data files, make directories and extract a vocabulary for later use.
-You can run the following command to do this with a specified task name:
+Before training the model, you need to prepare the vocabulary for the dataset and create the folders that will be used for storing the models and the results.
+You can run the following command for the preparation:

 ```
 sh run.sh --prepare
 ```
-You can specify the files for train/dev/test by setting the `train_files`/`dev_files`/`test_files`.
-By default, we use the data in `data/demo/`
+The above command uses the data in `data/demo/` by default.
+To change the data folder, you need to specify the following arguments:

+`sh run.sh --prepare –-train_files ../data/extracted/train.json –-dev_files ../data/extracted/dev.json –-test_files ../data/extracted/test.json`

 #### Training

-To train a model, run:
+To train a model, please run the following command:

 ```
-sh run.sh --train
+sh run.sh --train --epoch 5
 ```
-This will start the training process.
-The trained model will be eluvated automatically after every epoch, and a folder named by the epoch ID will be created under data/models, in which the model parameters are saved.
+This will start the training process with 5 epochs.
+The trained model will be evaluated automatically after each epoch, and a folder named by the epoch ID will be created under the folder data/models, in which the model parameters are saved.
+If you need to change the default hyper-parameters, e.g. initial learning rate and hidden size, please run the commands with the specific arguments.

+`sh run.sh --train –-epoch 5 –-learning_rate 0.00001 –-hidden_size 100`

+More arguments can be found in args.py.

 #### Evaluate
-To evaluate a specific model, run:
+To evaluate a specific model, please run the following command:

 ```
 sh run.sh --evaluate  --load_dir YOUR_MODEL_DIR